 If a student becomes ill, he/she should get permission and report to the health coordinator and/or office immediately.
-Do not go elsewhere in the building or leave the building.
-If there is a necessity to go home, the health coordinator and/or office staff will allow the student to call the parent.
+Students must have a "Nurse Pass" to visit the nurse except in cases of emergency.
+Students are only allowed in route from nurse's office or back to class with nurse pass..
+If there is a necessity to go home, the health coordinator and/or office staff will call the parent.
 The student will then be released from school when the parent arrives.

 - If a student requires medication, the medicine must be stored in the office or other designated area and administered by authorized personnel only.
-Students with asthma may self-administer inhaler medications upon completion of the appropriate forms available from the health coordinator. - Combs, brushes, and hair picks are also to be left in the lockers and/or bookbags.
+Students with asthma may self-administer inhaler medications upon completion of the appropriate forms available from the health coordinator. - •• Combs, brushes, and hair picks are also to be left in the lockers and/or bookbags.